Mold Removal: Do Bleach and Peroxide Kill Mold?

 Treating Mold with Bleach.
 Can Bleach Kill Surface Mold on Porous Surfaces?

-Bleach can kill mold and indoor mold spores while leaving the surface sanitized and resistant to future mold outbreaks.
+Bleach can kill mold and indoor mold spores on a porous surface while leaving the surface sanitized and resistant to future mold outbreaks.
 However, it is only effective at killing mold on non-porous materials like glass, countertops, tiles, etc.

 Bleach is not effective enough to eliminate mold growing on porous material and surfaces such as drywall and wood, as it cannot penetrate under these surfaces.
-Bleach will kill mold above the surfaces but cannot kill mold beneath such surfaces, which will cause the mold to return soon.
+Bleach will kill mold above the surfaces but cannot kill mold beneath such surfaces, which will cause the mold to return soon and leaving you in a cleaning mold time loop.

 Bleach is a harsh, corrosive chemical that damages the materials on which it is used.
-It gives off harsh, dangerous fumes and, when mixed with ammonia, even produces toxic gases.
+A bleach solution gives off harsh, dangerous fumes (often chlorine gas) and, when mixed with ammonia, even produces toxic gases.
 US Environmental Protection Agency does not approve bleach as it harms the lungs.
-The safer alternatives to bleach which do not produce toxic fumes, are hydrogen peroxide, vinegar, and borax.
+The cleaning products that are safer alternatives to bleach which do not produce toxic fumes, are hydrogen peroxide, white vinegar, and borax.

 Bleach to Kill Mold and Mold Spores

 - You must apply the bleach solution to nonporous mold-affected surfaces using a spray bottle.
-You can even use a bucket and sponge.
+You can even use a bucket and sponge if treating area rugs or other contained materials.

 Treating Mold with Hydrogen Peroxide

-Hydrogen peroxide is safe because it does not produce toxic fumes like chlorine bleach, leave any toxic residue, or cause any environmental damage.
+Hydrogen peroxide is safer alternative than using bleach to kill mold because hydrogen peroxide does not produce toxic fumes like chlorine bleach, leave any toxic residue, or cause any environmental damage.
 Thus, peroxide is a good alternative to chlorine bleach.
-In addition, hydrogen peroxide is anti-fungal, anti-bacterial and anti-viral.
+In addition, hydrogen peroxide is anti-fungal, anti-bacterial and anti-viral which makes it great for heavy traffic areas and mold cleanup.

 We recommend you spot test hydrogen peroxide on the material or clothing to ensure that it does not fade the material’s original color.
-You can buy a bottle of hydrogen peroxide of 3% concentration from a nearby drug store.
+You can buy a bottle of hydrogen peroxide of 3% concentration from a nearby drug store or wherever cleaning solutions are sold.

 Killing Mold Using Hydrogen Peroxide